 The general purpose of the history and physical examination is to detect the presence of physical, mental, or organic conditions of such character and extent as to affect the ability of the driver to operate a commercial motor vehicle (CMV) safely.
-This examination is for public safety driver in the ability of the driver to operate a considered by the Federal Motor Carrier Safety Administration (FMCSA) to be a "medical fitness for duty" examination.
+This examination is for public safety determination and is considered by the Federal Motor Carrier Safety Administration (FMCSA) to be a "medical fitness for duty" examination.